f4php/framework

 2. Locating and loading main configuration file based on "environment"

-2. Selection of a specific environment for each request is based on F4_ENVIRONMENT process environment variable, which may come a bit confusing at first, but this gives DevOps engineers a tool to control how to bootstrap F4 on cloud servers
+2. Selection of a specific environment for each request is based on F4_ENVIRONMENT process environment variable, which may come a bit confusing at first, but this gives DevOps engineers a way to control how F4 boots in a specific environment

-3. Default environments values of 'local' and 'default' are used, in that particular order of preference, only if F4_ENVIRONMENT is not set
+3. Default environments names of 'local' and 'default' are used, in that particular order of preference, if F4_ENVIRONMENT is not set

-4. Failure to locate and load the main configuration file will prevent F4 from bootstrapping, it will result in a fatal error
+4. Failure to locate and load the main configuration file will prevent F4 from bootstrapping, and will result in a fatal error

 3. Creating a new instance of Core class